JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Network Fundamentals/OSI Model.md

 <h3>Advantage of TCP </h3>

-- Guarantees the accuracy of data.
+- `Guarantees` the `accuracy` of data.
   - OSI Layer 4 ensures that data is sent accurately and reliably between two devices.
 It does this by setting up a secure connection and keeping track of the data to make sure it arrives intact.
 It's like a supervisor making sure that a message you send to a friend is delivered correctly without any parts missing or mixed up.

-- Capable of synchronising two devices to prevent each other from being flooded with data.
+-` Capable of synchronising two devices` to prevent each other from being flooded with data.
   - OSI Layer 4 ensures devices cooperate smoothly to avoid data overload, much like traffic lights maintain orderly traffic flow to prevent gridlock.
 It prevents data flooding between devices.

-- Performs a lot more processes for reliability.
+- Performs a lot more processes for `reliability`.
   - OSI Layer 4 ensures accurate and orderly data transmission by managing error detection, flow control, and data packet sequencing, minimizing the risk of communication errors or data loss.

 <h2></h2>

 <h3>Disadvantages of TCP</h3>

-- Requires a reliable connection between the two devices.
-If one small chunk of data is not received, then the entire chunk of data cannot be used.
+- `Requires` a `reliable connection` between the two devices.
+If `one small chunk` of data is `not received`, then the `entire chunk` of data `cannot be used`.
   - Example: When downloading a big file, you must have a strong and uninterrupted internet connection.
 If a small part is missing or mixed up during the download, the whole file won't work, and you have to begin again.
 A reliable connection is crucial for a complete file.

-- A slow connection can bottleneck another device as the connection will be reserved on the receiving computer the whole time.
+- A `slow connection` can `bottleneck` another device as the connection will be reserved on the receiving computer the whole time.
   - Example: Sharing a walkie-talkie with a friend who talks slowly can be frustrating.
 You have to wait for them to finish before you can speak, even if you only have a quick message.
 This delay can cause communication to slow down for everyone.
 In OSI Layer 4, it's like a slow connection can slow down the whole process because it's hogging the communication line for too long.

 - TCP is significantly slower than UDP because more work has to be done by the devices using this protocol.